polystat/odin/README.md

 ```

 We will have the following: the modification `M`, if applied to class `C` might
 cause unnecessary confusion.
-The initial implemntation maintains an implicit
+The initial implementation maintains an implicit
 invariant `x=y` by using `x := y` at the last action of every method.

 However, the redefinition of `n` in `M` causes the invariant to be broken in